BarbulescuAndreea/BarbulescuAndreea/README.md

 ### Hi :blush: :floppy_disk:
+My name is Andreea Barbulescu, I am 21 years old and I am currently a **3rd year student at the Faculty of Automatic Control and Computer Science**, Computers and Information Technology section at **Polytechnic University of Bucharest**.

 My experience in programming started in the 12th grade when I decided this is the field I want to pursue, and currently I am particularly passionate about: